-Juggling Euros, Pounds, Dollars, conversion rates and a wallet full of receipts can be tiresome after a while.
-With these mobile apps you can focus on entertaining clients without worrying about exchange rates, local currency or losing that big expense receipt.
+Juggling Euros, Pounds, Dollars, conversion rates, and a wallet full of receipts can be tiresome after a while.
+With these mobile apps, you can focus on entertaining clients without worrying about exchange rates, local currency, or losing that big expense receipt.

 Unlock the world with the RevolutCard and mobile app that empowers you to instantly send and spend money globally.
 Just order your RevolutCard, set up your profile and then make purchases all over the world at the real exchange rate in over 120 currencies.
 Perfect for your personal money when travelling internationally.

-From taxis to train tickets, client meals to hotels, one thing is for sure- travelling for business can leave you weighed down with dozens of receipts.
+From taxis to train tickets, client meals to hotels, one thing is for sure traveling for business can leave you weighed down with dozens of receipts.
 Take the stress out of expense management by snapping and digitising your expense receipts in real-time with Rydoo.
 Its smart, secure technology extracts all of the relevant data and integrates it with your accounting process or software in real-time, leaving you to forget about expense management and focus on closing that business deal.

 Mastering the Lingo

-Taking your client out for dinner and have no idea what’s on the menu?
+Taking your client out for dinner and having no idea what’s on the menu?
 Trying to find your way around a new city?
 These translation apps are going to make your time abroad a whole lot easier.

 See the world in your language with the Google Translate app.
-Their cool camera translation tech lets you instantly visualise text in 29 languages by simply holding your smartphone camera over the text.
+Their cool camera translation tech lets you instantly visualize the text in 29 languages by simply holding your smartphone camera over the text.
 Perfect for those complicated foreign menus.
 It also lets you translate 52 languages by typing when you have no internet connection, and offers a huge 103 languages overall.

 Ready to Go?